Aidan-Jackson/CHEME_599_Amphiphiliphile-/package/README.md

-HOW TO USE THE PACKAGE
+HOW TO INSTALL AND USE THE PACKAGE
 ----------------------

-If you are able to run a local jupyter notebook, you can simply run the test.ipynb notebook as is in this repository.
-If you are unable to run a local jupyter notebook and wish to use jupyter lab, upload the 'amph' directory and 'test.ipynb' notebook to your jupyter server.
-Make sure that the python notebook is directly above the 'amph' directory in the file tree.
+This package is best used in a jupyter notebook!

+Two installation methods:

+Jupyter notebook installation (recomended):
+1. "Go to examples/usage_examples"/ and run the first cell of installation.ipynb to check the jupyter notebook environment.
+2. Using the terminal in the highest level of the CHEME599_Amphiphilphile- repository, outside of the python environment, run the following command:

+"your_path setup.py install"/n
+Where "your_path" is the path produced in the first cell of installation.ipynb.

+For example if your path is "C:\\Users\\bubbl\\Anaconda3\\envs\\py36\\python.exe" then your command is "C:\\Users\\bubbl\\Anaconda3\\envs\\py36\\python.exe setup.py install".
+3. Run the remaining cell in installation.ipynb to confirm that the package can be imported successfully.

+Terminal/command line installation:
+1. Outside of the python environment in CHEME599_Amphiphilphile run the command "python setup.py install".
+2. To confirm that the package is installed run "import amph" in your python environment in the terminal.

+To understand package usage, please see the other notebooks in the "examples" directory.
+There is a notebook for each class as described in the package orgnaization below.

 PACKAGE DETAILS
 ---------------